ONLINE HELP

 The MVP RAD generates 2 "base" classes:

-• MBase: base class of all the Model classes (M for Model).
+• MBase: base class for all Model classes (M for Model).
 It contains the basic functionalities of the business code (which will be shared with the other model classes through inheritance).

-• CError: class for managing the errors.
+• CErreur: error handling class.
 This class centralizes the code for managing the errors that may be signaled by the different classes (business errors or database errors).

 The MVP RAD also generates 2 classes of the "Model" layer, specific to the project:

-• MArrayMyExampleFile: model class for the table window.
+• MTableauMonFichierExemple: template class for the table window.
 It contains an array of MMyExampleFile objects.

 The MVP RAD also generates 2 classes of the "Presenter" layer, specific to the project.